 2. Avoid that late-afternoon coffee

 Ah, coffee: it’s what gets so many of us through the day.
 But even though caffeine has its benefits, it pays to be careful about what time you consume it.
-Studies have shown that caffeine can stay elevated in your blood for six to eight hours – meaning that a cup in the late afternoon could easily leave you feeling alert at midnight (or even later).
+Studies have shown that caffeine can stay elevated in your blood for six to eight hours.
+This means that a cup in the late afternoon could easily leave you feeling alert at midnight (or even later).
 Take note of what time you drink your last cup of coffee for the day and how it affects your sleep, to see what works best for you.

 3. Plan, plan, plan

 Planning can be boring, but if planning is what it takes to help you sleep better, try your best to keep on top of it.
-Take some time out each week – even just ten minutes – to ask yourself what needs to be done for your business in the coming days, and be realistic about what’s achievable in the time frame.
+Take some time out each week – even just ten minutes – to ask yourself what you can do for your business.
+Take a look at the coming days and be realistic about what’s achievable in the time frame.
 Scrap tasks that are inessential but desirable if they demand excessive time that would otherwise be spent sleeping or engaging in other forms of self-care.

 Waking up before your alarm goes off feels good, doesn’t it?
 Well, going to bed at the same time each night and setting your alarm for the same time each day (yes, including weekends), can increase the odds of that happening – and often.
-While you might feel too old to have a bed-time, the potential benefits should convince you otherwise: studies have indicated that being consistent with your sleep and waking times can aid long-term sleep quality; while irregular sleep and waking times can alter your circadian rhythm and melatonin levels – meaning the signal to sleep may not be sent to your brain at the best time.
+While you might feel too old to have a set bedtime, the potential benefits of a healthy routine might convince you otherwise.
+Studies have indicated that being consistent with your sleep and waking times can aid long-term sleep quality.
+On the other hand, irregular sleep and waking times can alter your circadian rhythm and melatonin levels.
+The signal to sleep may not be sent to your brain at the best time.

 5. Keep a notebook and pen handy